Alhambra Theatre Glasgow

+The Alhambra is a former theatre in Glasgow, Scotland.
+It was located at the corner of Waterloo Street and Wellington Street and planned to accommodate 2,800 people.
+It was a venue that hosted popular variety and comedy performances.
+It closed in 1969 and the building was demolished in 1971.

+History

-The Alhambra Theatre, Glasgow opened on 19 December 1910 at the corner of Waterloo Street and Wellington Street, Glasgow under the direction of Sir Alfred Butt and was acknowledged as one of the best equipped theatres in Britain, planned to accommodate 2,800 people.
+The Alhambra opened on 19 December 1910 at the corner of Waterloo Street and Wellington Street, Glasgow under the direction of Sir Alfred Butt and was acknowledged as one of the best equipped theatres in Britain, planned to accommodate 2,800 people.